cosmasken/ic-payroll/README.md

 - `updateUser` - updates the store configuration for a given principal.
 - `transferFromSubAccountToCanister` - transfers funds to the canister's account.
 - `transferFromSubAccountToSubAccount` - transfers funds to the another user's account.
+- `runpayroll` - bulk transfers to multiple users/address with various amounts.
+- `send_notifications` - sends notifications to users when a payment is received.
 - `getFundingAddress` - returns the funding address for a particular user.
 - `getFundingBalance` - returns the funding balance for a particular user.
 - `getTradingAddress` - returns the trading address for a particular user.